arokem/python-matlab-bridge/README.md

 	export LD_LIBRARY_PATH=$DYLD_LIBRARY_PATH:<Path to your zmq lib directory>

-On Windows, add the install location of libzmq.dll to the PATH environmental variable.
+On Windows, add the install location of libzmq.dll to the PATH environment variable.
+On Windows 7+, typing "environment variables" into the start menu will bring up the apporpriate Control Panel links.

 ### Install pyzmq
 After step 1 is finished, please grab the latest version of